John T. Morgan (judge): Political and judicial service

 Returning to Illinois, Morgan resumed the practice of law in Monmouth.
 In 1867 he was appointed registrar in bankruptcy, filling the office until 1879.
 During this period, he became active in politics.
 In 1870 he was elected to the Illinois House of Representatives, in which he served for two years.
 In 1874 he was elected to the Illinois State Senate, serving until 1878.
 Morgan was a Republican.

-On June 26, 1879, President Rutherford B. Hayes appointed Morgan chief justice of the territorial Supreme Court of Idaho, presiding over that court and serving as ex-officio judge of the district court for the southeastern part of the state.
-Morgan was reappointed to that seat by President Chester A. Arthur, and filled that position until 1885, when he was removed by President Grover Cleveland.
+Morgan was nominated by President Rutherford B. Hayes as Chief Justice of the Idaho Territorial Supreme Court on May 19, 1879, and was confirmed by the senate on June 10, 1879.
+Morgan's four-year term expired on June 10, 1883, but as is typical for Article I judges, he continued serving, and he was renominated by President Chester A. Arthur on July 3, 1884, and was confirmed by the senate two days later.
+In July 1885, President Grover Cleveland gave a recess appointment to James B. Hays to replace Morgan as chief justice, and Hays arrived in the Idaho Territory in August 1885 to assume his duties.

 Morgan resumed the practice of law in Boise, Idaho, and developed a large clientele throughout the eastern part of the state.
-He supported Idaho's admission to the Union, and when it became necessary to frame a state constitution he was elected a member of the convention for that purpose, and chaired the committee on the legislative department.
-In October, 1890, he was elected one of the justices of the Supreme Court of Idaho, serving until March 4, 1897, when he again resumed his law practice.
+He supported Idaho's admission to the Union, and when it became necessary to frame a state constitution he was elected as a member of the Idaho Constitutional Convention, and chaired the committee on the legislative department.
+In October 1890, he was elected as one of the justices of the Supreme Court of Idaho, serving until March 4, 1897, when he again resumed his law practice.
 In 1902, Morgan published a booklet advising prospectors of where mining claims could be found in one region of Idaho.